Sindi and Ginger High 5 it!

 Sindi and her dog friend, Rock!

 This should not be incorrectly interpreted as meaning that you can not have your emotions or that you need to be in a constant state of relaxed bliss to have a pet!
 Life includes a wide array of emotions and experiences.
 Let yourself have them!
-When it comes to working to help train specific behaviors you need to be aware of your energy.
+Just be aware that when it comes to working to help train specific behaviors you need to be aware of your energy.
 If you are going through a tough time and having difficulty being at least somewhat calm and neutral, it may be best to take some time out for yourself.
 Our emotions are communications from our body that are essential for us to pay attention to.
-It’s like putting the oxygen mask on yourself first.
+It’s like putting the oxygen mask on yourself first, before assisting a child with their oxygen mask.
 Look at yourself, take care of yourself and after you are rested and rejuvenated and feel more at ease, then consider revisiting your training sessions.
 When you feel ready to enjoy some playtime and learning with your dog, go for it!
 It’s never to late for them or us to change the game!